Skip to main content

 In addition to the outcomes for University Arts and Sciences, on completion of the program graduates will be able to:

-• Apply competitively to health professional programs.
+3. Apply competitively to health professional programs

 Admission Requirements

-Individuals applying for admission to the Rural Pre-Medicine program should apply during the application period.
-Exact dates are posted on the Rural Pre-Medicine page on the College website.
+Individuals applying for admission to the Rural Pre-Medicine Program should apply during the application period.
+Exact dates are posted on the Rural Pre-Medicine page on the college website.
 Applicants must have graduated from secondary school (or equivalent) and completed the following BC Provincial Curriculum courses (or their equivalents) with a minimum of 67% in each course:

 • English Studies 12 or English First Peoples 12 or IELTS (minimum 6.5)